 Mega Million

 The minimum Mega Millions advertised jackpot is $15 million, paid in 30 graduated yearly installments, increasing 5% each.
-The jackpot increases when there is no top-prize winner.
+The jackpot increases when there is no top prize winner.

 Historical Facts